israellevin/mcomix/wiki/content/Maintainance.md

 Post-release tasks
 ------------------

 After releasing a new version, it is helpful to edit `mcomix/constants.py` and increase the version number.
-Also append `-dev` so that people running MComix from Git source have some indicator that they're running a work-in-progress version.
+Also append `-dev0` so that people running MComix from Git source have some indicator that they're running a work-in-progress version.

 On SourceForge, new milestones corresponding to the new version should be started and the old milestones marked as closed.
 Only the "Support Requests" and "Bugs" trackers need milestones.
 The milestone "Git" should always be open.
 The milestone is mainly useful for people reporting bugs - this allows to identify the version where the bug occurs, or -alternatively- where the bug has been fixed.